Roberta Bitgood: Career

 After finishing her education, she married Jacob Gijsbert Wiersma, and later had a daughter Grace (who earned a doctorate in 1990 for a study of the Bai language).
 Bitgood's career started out of Bloomfield, New Jersey, where she lived from 1932 to 1947.
 She played organ for a number of churches and synagogs, worked at the Bloomfield College and Seminary, served as the Director of Music for the official chorus of the State Federation of Women's Clubs, and formed Glee Clubs at the local YMCA and YWCA.
 In 1939 she was a featured organ recitalist at the Temple of Religion at the New York World's Fair.
 From 1947 to 1952 she worked as the organist and music director for the Holy Trinity Lutheran Church in Buffalo, New York.
 After leaving Holy Trinity, Bitgood and her family moved to Riverside, California, where she was the music director for Calvary Presbyterian Church.
 In 1964, she relocated to Michigan, where she played viola with the Battle Creek Symphony Orchestra and worked as the organist for the First Congregational Church, also in Battle Creek.
 While in Michigan, she also maintained membership on both the National Council of the AGO and the National Board of Directors of the Choristers Guild.
 In 1975, she was elected by write-in to serve as the President of the AGO.
 Bitgood became the first female President of the AGO, and was elected alongside Vice President Ruth Milliken of Norwalk, Connecticut, and Secretary Barbara F. Mount of Freehold Township, New Jersey.
 As a result, 1975 saw the largest number of women to serve in top positions for the AGO, as well as the first three non-New York based members elected to national leadership.

 Retirement

-Officially retiring in 1976, Bitgood returned to Connecticut, where she continued to work as an organist in local churches and synagogues.
+Officially retiring in 1976, Bitgood returned to Connecticut, where she continued to work for 18 years as an organist in local churches and synagogues.
 By 1981, she was living in the village of Quaker Hill, Connecticut, and worked for the United Methodist Church of New London.
 She accepted the position of organist, choir and music director for Waterford United Presbyterian in 1984.
 The church ran out of Mary Harkness Chapel on the Connecticut College campus until 1989, when it moved to its own location in Waterford, Connecticut.
 She continued work in the area until her death in 2007.